Mark.Martinec+ (Mark Martinec)

 banned_namepath_re

-I don't think the solution is not to ignore non-leaf nodes.
+I don't think the solution is not to ignore non-leaf nodes.macro-enabled Office document formats, i.e. added the following to

 The non-leaf nodes information will be visible and checked